- Highly scalable, and its modular pricing structure means you’ll only pay for the features you need

 We’ll level with you.
-While it offers big benefits for smaller teams, HubSpot’s free version won’t satisfy the sales, marketing, and relationship management needs of ambitious businesses.
+While it offers big benefits for small teams, HubSpot’s free version won’t satisfy the sales, marketing, and relationship management needs of aspirational businesses.

 If you’re looking to grow your team and client base – or increase the dynamism and scope of your marketing campaigns – then you’ll need to embrace the power and scalability offered by HubSpot’s paid plans.
 But what do you get for your money?